agCleo/GT-handbook/README.md

 The four ground principles are further described in a set of fifteen principles.
 [GOFAIR](https://www.go-fair.org), the organisation supporting the FAIR principles adoption, gives detailed information about [the fifteen FAIR principles](https://www.go-fair.org/fair-principles/).
 The OPERAS Special Interest Group on "Common standards and FAIR principles" also provided an overview in its [2021 White paper](https://www.operas-eu.org/special-interest-group-living-book/operas-common-standards-white-paper-june-2021/#Common-Standards-2021-FAIR).<br/>

-The FAIR principles are a useful tool to manage digital data in a way that facilitates both human and machines operations.
+The FAIR principles are a useful tool to manage digital data in a way that facilitates both human and machine operations.
 They have been used to build the TRIPLE data model and are now at the core of all major aggregators practices.

 The **Findability** principle relies mainly on the use of persistent identifiers and rich descriptive metadata.
 The metadata should give information about the resource, like: creator, title, persistent identifier, publisher, publication date, abstract and keywords.
 A counterexample is a corpus stored on a USB device with descriptive information only in the file name.

 The **Accessibility** principle relies on the use of open, free and documented protocols, such as HTTP, OAI-PMH, FTP, even if they are combined with authentication processes.
 Accessibility is further improved if metadata gives information about the conditions of access.
 A counterexample is the data exchanged through emails on individual request.

 The **Interoperability** principle relies on the use of standard representation of the data, like the DublinCore schema aforementioned.
 Interoperability can also be reached thanks to documented controlled vocabularies shared within a broad community.
 A counterexample is a dataset described according to an individual and not documented vocabulary.

 The **Reusability** principle relies on clear licensing information, as liberal as possible, preferably standard and recorded in the metadata.
 It should be completed with clear provenance information, which allows to better assess the reusability possibilities.
 A counterexample, without mentioning the lack of any license, is a license containing unclear conditions of use in a separate PDF file.<br/>

 The TRIPLE data model follows the main aspects of the FAIR principles and this handbook will help you to ensure that your content is Findable, Accessible, Interoperable, and Reusable.